gobuffalo/docs/templates/docs/db/_list.md

   -e, --env string      The environment you want to run migrations against.
 Will use $GO_ENV if set. (default "development") -p, --path string     Path to the migrations folder (default "./migrations")

-Use "buffalo soda generate [command] --help" for more information about a command.
+Use "buffalo db generate [command] --help" for more information about a command.
 ```

-<% } %>